Coxinha Recipe: Brazilian Chicken Croquettes & Creamy Filling

 Season chicken with paprika, salt, and black pepper.
 If using chicken breasts, slice them in half lengthwise so they cook evenly and faster.

 In the same skillet, add another tablespoon of olive oil and sauté carrot, onion, and garlic for 5–6 minutes until soft and fragrant.
 Mix the aromatics into the shredded chicken.
-Add cream cheese (traditional creamy option) or mozzarella, plus lime juice.
+Add cream cheese (or mozzarella) plus lime juice.
 Mix until the filling is cohesive.

 Roll a golf-ball-sized portion of dough between your palms.
 Press it on a lightly floured surface into a circle about ⅛ inch (3 mm) thick.
 Add 1–2 tablespoons of filling in the center.